amir811537/AlaminElectronics-main/README.md

-# bikroyElectronics
+# alaminElectronics

-bikroyElectronics is a comprehensive e-commerce platform for selling and purchasing electronics.
+alaminElectronics is a comprehensive e-commerce platform for selling and purchasing electronics.
 The site is designed with a user-friendly interface, secure transactions, and a range of features that enhance both user and admin experiences.

 ## Key Features